zacharyartman/aai530-group1/README.md

 - **Scalability & Deployment**: Build an easily adaptable system that can be implemented in various settings, such as smart homes, workplaces, and healthcare facilities.

 ### 🛠 Technologies Used
-This project integrates multiple technologies to ensure accuracy, scalability, and ease of use:
-- **IoT Sensors**: Collect real-time environmental data.
 - **Python & Machine Learning**: Data processing, feature engineering, predictive modeling.
-- **Flask** *(Optional)*: API and local deployment.
 - **Tableau Public**: Data visualization and analytics dashboard.

 ### 💡 Why This Matters?